 Books are part of the architecture in a dark academia room.
 They absorb sound.
 They add irregularity.
 They break up long planes of wall and make the study feel inhabited.
 Even a small room benefits from one properly scaled shelf or cabinet with books, boxes, framed sketches, and a few objects with some age to them.

-My gut tells me people either overstyle shelves or ignore them.
+People usually make one of two shelf mistakes.
+They either overstyle them until nothing looks usable, or they ignore them until the shelves become visual storage.
 The middle is better.
 Stack some books horizontally.
 Let some stand upright.
 Add a box for the messy life stuff, chargers, receipts, the little nonsense nobody wants photographed.
 Then give the eye a few pauses.
 A bust, a candle, a dark vase, a framed print.
 Enough rhythm to feel composed.
 Not so much that it starts panting.

 Texture Keeps the Room from Feeling Flat